beyondstorage/go-storage/README.md

   - Content Type: Full support via [RFC 2616](https://tools.ietf.org/html/rfc2616)
   - Storage Class: Full support via [proposal](docs/design/8-normalize-metadata-storage-class.md)

-## Current Status

-This lib is in heavy development, break changes could be introduced at any time.
-All public interface or functions expected to be stable at `v1.0.0`.

 ## Installation

 Install will `go get`